 Rental cars are available at the airport, or in downtown Guangzhou.

-There is a post office, bank, play room, smoking room, business centre and information desk at the airport, as well as leather, cosmetics and local speciality stores.
+There is a post office, bank, play room, smoking room, business centre, and information desk at the airport, as well as leather, cosmetics, and local speciality stores.
 The airport also has dining facilities and a wine and cigarette shop.
-Smoking is banned throughout the airport.

-There is both covered and uncovered parking at Guangzhou Baiyun International Airport, with fees starting at ¥8 for the first hour and ¥5 per hour thereafter.
+There is both covered and uncovered parking at Guangzhou Baiyun International Airport, with fees starting at CNY 5 per hour for the first two hours and CNY 10 per hour thereafter.

 Free wifi is available in the terminal.